PMCPOA Board of Directors

 The General Manager works closely with the Board of Directors in managing PMCPOA, and oversees that association staff.
 To reach the GM, please email to firstname.lastname@example.org.

-Want to Talk With the Board Chair?
+Want to Talk With the Board Chairman?
 Here’s How.

-If you would like to speak with the Chair of the PMC Board of Directors, there is a way in which to do so.
-To book some one-on-one time with Board Chair William Gurtner, you can contact the Business Office to schedule an appointment, or use the members’ login below.
+If members would like to speak with the Chairman of the PMC Board of Directors, there is a way in which to do so.
+To book some one-on-one time with Board Chairman Bill Lewis II, you can contact the Business Office to schedule an appointment, or use the members’ login below.
 Visits will be booked in 15-minute increments.
 This is the members’ chance to vent, inform, question, enlighten, propose a solution or put an end to issues and concerns they believe the Board should know about.
+You may also send inquiries or comments via email at the address above.
+When sending emails, please put “Attention: Chairman Lewis” in the subject line.

 All required documentation regarding the Board of Directors is available for viewing in the Business Office.